savonet/book/streaming.md

 The decoders with higher priorities are tried first, and the first decoder which accepts a file is chosen.
-For mp3 files, this means that the FFmpeg decoder is very likely to be used over mad because it also accepts mp3 files and has priority 10 by default.
+For mp3 files, this means that the FFmpeg decoder is very likely to be used over mad, because it also accepts mp3 files but has priority 10 by default.

 #### Custom decoders